jpalaoro197/pig-dice/README.md

 ## Known Bugs

 * no clear distinction of winner.
 IE Player 1 or Player 2 or AI.
-* CSS centering could use some more work
+* CSS centering could use some more work.
 * Keeping the boxes staying where they are when the hold button is pressed.

 ## License